 Mr. Sousa was conducting in Philadelphia when he came to the attention of the officers of the President's staff, who were in a box at the theater.
-Nothing was said at the time, but one day while on tour he received notice that Washington officials wished to see him in regard to taking the leadership of the Marine Band.
-He sent word, however, that as it was the beginning of the season he could not be in Washington until March.
+Nothing was said at the time, but one day while on tour he received notice that Washington officials wished to see him in regard to taking the leadership of the Marine Band. regard to taking the leadership of the Marine Band.
+He sent word, however, that as it was the begin-ning of the season he could not be in Washington until March.
 His surprise may be imagined when he received a wire from his father saying, "Have accepted in your name as conductor of Marine Band.
 Come at once."
-After securing a substitute conductor for the company which he was leading.
-Mr. Sonsa arrived in company which he was leading, Mr. Sousa arrived in Washington Oct.
-1, 1880, and assumed his duties as washington Oct.
-1, 1880, and assumed his dudies as leader of the Marine Band.
+After securing a substitute conductor for the company which he was leading, Mr. Sousa arrived in Washington Oct.
+1, 1880, and assumed his duties as Washington Oct.
+1, 1880, and assumed his duties as leader of the Marine Band.
 He retained this position until 1892.
 It happened that year the Marine Band was playing in Chicago.
 David Blakely, a well known printer, became so interested that he said: "If you can create this enormous success for the Washington Marine Band, why not for a 'Sousa Band.'
 I will see that it is financed."
-The proposition appealed to Mr. Sousa and the hand was created that season, and from Sousa and the band was created that season, and from its very beginning the success was magical.
+The proposition appealed to Mr. Sousa and the band was created that season, and from its very beginning the success was magical.
 It was not many years, however, destined to be under the management of Mr. Blakely, for this enterprising enthusiast died.
 So great, however, had been the response from the public that Mr. Sousa was thereafter able to undertake its management himself.
-The Sousa Band was a distinct creation, something so unlike anything known, that no less a man than Anton Rubinstein said: "They have Thomas Orchestras in other countries, but America has the only Sousa.
+The Sousa Band was a distinct creation, something so unlike any-thing known, that no less a man than Anton Rubin-stein said: "They have Thomas Orchestras in other countries, but America has the only Sousa.
 I never imagined such an orchestra of brass instruments.
-It could serve as a model for many famous orchestras." could serve as a model for many famous orchestras."
+It could serve as a model for many famous orchestras" could serve as a model for many famous orchestras."